MikeTheHash/MikeTheHash/README.md

           // Yeah guys, I have serious problem ahahaha }
     }
-# I not gonna fix your fucking printer!
+# And no, Im not gonna fix your fucking printer!